kit-sdq/Artemis-SAML2-Test-Docker/README.md

 # Artemis Configuration SAML
 Test environment for the SAML2/Shibboleth Feature in [Artemis](https://github.com/ls1intum/Artemis).

-**IMPORTANT: It seems that gitlab is not able to start on MacOS if you use file system mapped volumes.
-So you may have to copy the contents for gitlab to a "real" volume**

 *Instead of configuring the whole containers you can obtain a preconfigured [data archive](https://github.com/kit-sdq/Artemis-SAML2-Test-Docker/releases/download/v4.11.2/data.7z) from the [releases page](https://github.com/kit-sdq/Artemis-SAML2-Test-Docker/releases) or iff not present by writing an email to "dominik (dot) fuchss (at) kit (dot) edu"*

+## Some interesting effects by OS

+### Mac OS
+It seems that gitlab is not able to start on MacOS if you use file system mapped volumes.
+So you may have to copy the contents for gitlab to a "real" volume

-## For Linux Users
+### For Linux Users (especially WSL users)
-You may have to
+You may have to ..
 * use `find . -type f -print0 | xargs -0 dos2unix` to convert line endings to linux style (especially the docker folder)
 * use `chown 777 -R data` to fix any issues regarding the permissions of the data archive (data.7z) (only iff you use the archive)